Psycojoker/django-template-fragments/README.md

     <script type="text/javascript" src="{% url fragments %}" />

-This will give you a javascript object `fragments` that is a object that contains all your fragments, the key is the filename of the fragment without the extention.
+This will give you a javascript object `fragments` containing all your fragments, the key is the filename of the fragment without the extension.

-Exemple: `object_list.html` will be accessible in the `fragments` object like this: `fragments.object_list`
+Example: `object_list.html` will be accessible in the `fragments` object like this: `fragments.object_list`

-If you put the fragment in a subdir in the `FRAGMENTS_DIR`, the key will be the filename without its extensions joined with the subdir path where the `/` are replaced by `_`.
+If you put the fragment in a subdir in the `FRAGMENTS_DIR`, the key will be the filename without its extension joined with the subdir path where the `/` are replaced by `_`.

 Not clear?
-Here is an example: the file `FRAGMENTS_DIR/one/two/three.html` will be accessible atthe key `one_two_three`.
+Here is an example: the file `FRAGMENTS_DIR/one/two/three.html` will be accessible at the key `one_two_three`.

 # HamlPy support